Within the local WiFi, the client finds the connection to the server automatically via Bonjour

 The connection & sharing serice will be available with server and client version 1.5.

-to connect easy & private to the server or login soon
+to connect easy & private to the server as soon as available or login

 to invite friends.